-C2: Special importance for life-history stages of species High
+C2: Special importance for life-history stages of species High Justification

-The EBSA is recognized as a spawning area for small pelagic fish (sardine, anchovy, horse mackerel) and hake (Hutchings et al., 2002, Sink et al., 2011).
+Shackleton Seamount Complex is recognized as a spawning area for small pelagic fish (sardine, anchovy, horse mackerel) and hake (Hutchings et al., 2002, Sink et al., 2011).
 This apex area of the Agulhas Bank is also recognized as a critical area for retention of spawning products.
 Eddies in this area help re-circulate water inshore and link important nursery areas with spawning habitat on the shelf edge.
-The shelf edge constitutes foraging area for offshore seabirds (Birdlife data, see references).
+The shelf edge constitutes foraging area for offshore seabirds (Birdlife data, see references below), and the seamounts are a foraging area for leatherback turtles (Harris et al., 2018).
+It is also an important Mako shark nursery area.